 Modern human resource departments are also facing new challenges in recruiting and staff management.
 The amount of data available to human resources departments today is astounding, but without the ability to assimilate the data into something meaningful for recruiters and hiring managers, HR employees are tied to traditional hiring methods.
-Six Sigma can help HR organizations create data-rich processes that integrate information into real-world workflows that are built for recruiters who don't always have data analysis skill sets.
+Six Sigma can help HR organizations create datarich processes that integrate information into real-world workflows that are built for recruiters who don't always have data analysis skill sets.
 The results can be faster times to hire and better accuracy in filling open positions with qualified applicants.

 In a human resource company - one that provides auxiliary services and products to other organizations - the Six Sigma DMADV process can be used to design and improve products and services for end customers and remove waste and defects to make those services more profitable.
-Dr. Mikel Harry of iSixSigma provides a number of other ways Six Sigma can benefit an organization, including reduction in employee turnover, increasing employee satisfaction, improving the management of benefits and payroll, managing healthcare costs, gaining useful information from employee exit interviews, increasing compliance with safety requirements, and deploying policies and training in a more comprehensive and timely manner.15 In this chapter, you'll see some case studies that illustrate how Six Sigma can help with some of these areas.
+Dr. Mikel Harry of iSixSigma provides a number of other ways Six Sigma can benefit an organization, including reduction in employee turnover, increasing employee satisfaction, improving the management of benefits and payroll, managing healthcare costs, gaining useful information from employee exit interviews, increasing compliance with safety requirements, and deploying policies and training in a more comprehensive and timely manner.
+In this chapter, you'll see some case studies that illustrate how Six Sigma can help with some of these areas.

-Challenges of Implementing Six Sigma in a Human Resource Environment human resource functions that isn't always a consideration with other areas and industries has to do with the nature of the data and processes being addressed.
+Challenges of Implementing Six Sigma in a Human Resource Environment

+Six Sigma faces the same challenges in human resources that it does elsewhere, including a need to convince key stakeholders and sponsors of the need to make improvements and the efficacy of the methodology.
+One challenge Six Sigma leaders face when working with human resource functions that isn't always a consideration with other areas and industries has to do with the nature of the data and processes being addressed.
 Almost no human resource function is without some access to confidential or sensitive information.
 When dealing with Six Sigma projects in this environment, it's likely that team members will come into contact with such information or that Six Sigma leaders will have to work around restrictions on what information can be made available.